kirschbaum-development/laravel-loop/README.md

 # Laravel Loop

-Laravel Loop is an MCP (Model Context Protocol) Server for Laravel.
-You can use some pre-built tools like exposing your models, creating test data with Laravel Factories or create your own tools.
-Then, it's just integrate it with your favorite MCP client (Claude Code, Cursor, Windsurf, etc.).
+Laravel Loop is a powerful Model Context Protocol (MCP) server designed specifically for Laravel applications.
+It connects your Laravel application with AI assistants using MCP.

+## What It Does

+Laravel Loop allows you to:

+- Create and expose your own tools directly integrated with your Laravel application
+- Connect with MCP clients like Claude Code, Cursor, Windsurf, and more

+It also ships with some pre-built tools:

+- Expose your data through Laravel Models using our pre-built toolkit (`LaravelModelToolkit`)
+- Expose your Filament Resources (`FilamentToolkit`)
+- Generate test data using Laravel Factories (`LaravelFactoriesToolkit`)
+- Talk with the Stripe API (`StripeTool`)

 ## Installation